 Remove the Soot from Fabrics

-Alternatively, use a high-powered vacuum cleaner with a narrow tip.
-Keep it one or two inches away from the fabric.
+- Alternatively, use a high-powered vacuum cleaner with a narrow tip.
+Please keep it one or two inches away from the fabric.

-Never use a brush tip attachment – it can force soot particles deeper into the clothing.
+- Never use a brush tip attachment – it can force soot particles into the clothing.

 For proper deodorization, ozone treatment is needed.
 Professional fire restoration technicians use this deodorizing process, which eliminates odor by breaking up each smoke molecule.

-Once your clothes and textiles are deodorized, they can be cleaned.
+Once your clothes and textiles are deodorized, you can clean them.
+Here’s how:

-If odors persist, soak the items into a mixture of 4 to 6 tablespoons of trisodium phosphate, 1 cup of bleach, and 1 gallon of water.
+- For heavily soiled or smoke-damaged clothing, you may need to repeat the washing process to ensure the best results.
+If odors persist, soak the items in a mixture of 4 to 6 tablespoons of trisodium phosphate, 1 cup of bleach, and 1 gallon of water.
 Let fabrics sit overnight, then remove, rinse, and hang them outside to dry.

-Unless you have the time, tools, and the experience necessary to restore smoke-damaged clothing and fabrics, always go with a professional company.
+Unless you have the time, tools, and experience necessary to know how to clean clothes after a fire, always go with a professional company.
 You will be saving yourself a lot of trouble and money by hiring a company that knows how to handle smoke-damaged clothes and other personal property.
 For professional fire damage restoration and smoke damage restoration, contact your local PuroClean office.